ranieremenezes/easyfermi/README.md

 </div>

-easyFermi is a solution to facilitate Fermi-LAT data analysis by providing an intuitive graphical interface to interact with Fermi software analysis tools.
+easyfermi is a solution to facilitate Fermi-LAT data analysis by providing an intuitive graphical interface to interact with the Fermi science tools.